ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-hannah-1824.md

 ## Notes for Future Researchers

+As I write this, I have contacted several living descendants of David Thatcher, and Joan Taber of Newfield appears to be the one with the greatest knowledge of the family history, having preserved many artifacts and performed her own research over the years.
+At one time, she thought she may have had a photo of David Thatcher, and she also believes she has some Eastman materials.
+According to Joan and another descendant, there are family anecdotes about Thomas Thatcher ringing the church bells in England, and there are references in their documents to a "Mercy Thatcher" although nobody seems to know who this person might be exactly.

 Charles Eastman had a daughter [Hannah (Eastman) Meaker](https://www.findagrave.com/memorial/80753410/hannah-meaker) (15 May 1843 to 20 Dec 1881), who appears to be Cyrus' twin sister and wife of George M. Meaker.
 George M. Meaker's parents are [Reuben E. Meaker](https://www.findagrave.com/memorial/80752505/reuben-e-meaker) (1823 to 09 Jun 1894) and [Elsie (Briggs) Meaker](https://www.findagrave.com/memorial/80752649/elsie-meaker) (1824 to 09 Mar 1893).
 Hannah and George's children include two daughters, [Mamie Elsie (Meaker) Crance](https://www.findagrave.com/memorial/187482089/mame-crance) (15 Jan 1873 to 13 Oct 1955) and [Ida Adelia (Meaker) Husted](https://www.findagrave.com/memorial/231453734/ida-adelia-husted) (21 Jul 1878 to 08 Jul 1958)